 The rabbis of the Mishna and Talmud refer to Shuvaot as “zman matan toratenu,” the time of the giving of our Torah.
 This drama of the Ten Commandments is spelled out in Exodus (Ch.20, v.1-17).

-Our sages have also asked why did God choose to give the Torah to the Israelites in the desert wilderness.
+Our sages have also asked why God gave the Torah to the Israelites in the desert wilderness.
 The answer of the Rabbis may surprise you.
-They say it is to advise all people that the Torah is not the exclusive property of the Israelites: Given in the ownerless desert, the Torah too is available to “anyone who wants to receive it” – it is accessible to anyone who seeks it.
+They say it is to advise all people that the Torah is not the exclusive property of the Israelites.
+In the ownerless desert, the Torah is available to “anyone who wants to receive it” – it is accessible to anyone who seeks it.

-In his recent video, my nephew, Rabbi Yair Silverman, explores this topic.
+My nephew, Rabbi Yair Silverman, explores this topic in his recent video.

 What is the connection of the Ten Commandments to the rest of the Torah?

 The Ten Commandments are known in Hebrew as “aseret hadibrot,” the Ten Statements, supposedly coming directly from the mouth of the Jewish God at Mount Sinai precisely fifty days after the Israelites’ exodus from Egyptian oppression.
 The word “commandments” would apply more to the six hundred and thirteen “dinim and hukim” – laws and injunctions – prescribed by this Jewish God that the Israelites agreed to remember – zachor -and to rigorously observe -shamor.
 These rules are meant to cover all of man’s social, economic, intimate and spiritual relationships, initially prescribed for the Jewish people.
 Still, many have also become part of the world’s heritage.
 These Ten Statements can be compared to the American Constitution or Bill of Rights.
 The Torah is then the sourcebook for the six hundred and thirteen commandments derived from the book’s text.
 Let’s see how this works.